Can I take out multiple bad credit loans?

 - What interest rates and origination fees you potentially qualify for.

-- How much interest you will pay on the loan and whether it would be lower than your existing interest rates.
+- How much interest you will pay on the loan and whether it will be lower than your existing interest rates.

 How to improve your chances of getting another loan